 Some special characters can be used to format the message text.
 The "\n" character creates multi-line MOTDs and the "\r" character restarts at the beginning of the new line.
-For example, entering "\n\r" starts the string at the beginning of the new line, while entering "\n" starts the second line following the last character from the first line.
+For example, entering "\n\r" will start the string at the beginning of the new line, while entering "\n" will start the second line below the last character from the first line.